phil-mansfield/shellfish/doc/toolset.md

 That first line will parse the 100th snapshot in your simulation, and extract all the halos with 1e14 M_sun/h < M200m < 2.5e15 M_sun/h.
 It will also remove halos which are highly likely to be within the splashback shell of a larger halo.
-(Since shells haven't been calculated yet, this is done heuristically.
-Support for identifying subhalos correctly is an open issue for Shellfish version 1.1.0).
+(Since shells haven't been calculated yet, this is done heuristically.)
 The remaining lines pass those IDs through the rest of the pipeline.

 If you want to track every halo back in time, fill out the variables that start with `Tree` in the file `$SHELLFISH_GLOBAL_CONFIG` points to.